zyuxuan0115/weekly-meeting/_posts/2024-01-29-another-platform.markdown

 		* erase the sensitive data in A
 		* `lwRestrict` change the permission of the root lwc, so the root lwc won't have access to A's lwc.
 		* then in the for loop
-			- lwSwitch to A' lwc
+			- lwSwitch to A's lwc
-			- lwSwitch to B' lwc
+			- lwSwitch to B's lwc
 		* <strong>in the same way create function B's lwc</strong>
 	+ on thing that need us to pay attention is
 		* we need to use `lwRestrict` or `lwOverlay` to change the permission of memory region that stores the arguments we want to pass from A to B.